-The Queen Female, mother bee, the largest in the colony, leader of the colony, controls the relationship of the bees so that all live in harmony.
+The Queen: Female, mother bee is the largest, and the leader of the colony: She controls all the relationships of the bees, so that all live in harmony.
 The colony keeps only one queen per hive.
-She controls the colony by producing a distinctive scent that is different from other queens from other hives.
-If her family members get lost into another hive, they will not be accepted because of the scent that is different.
-Her sting is used only on rival queens.
+She controls the colony by producing a distinctive scent that is different from that of other queens, and from other hives.
+If her family members get lost and end up at another hive, they will not be accepted, because their scent is different.
+The Queen's sting is used only on rival queens.
 The Queen mates with at least 10 drones in one session.
-She flies high up and the stronger drones mate her.
-She will never fly again and all the drones will die.
-The sperms are then kept in a sperm sac and only the (workers) female eggs are fertilized.
+She flies high up and the stronger drones mate with her.
+She will never fly again and all the drones will die, but their sperm is kept alive in a sperm sac and used to fertilize female eggs when more worker bees are required.
 The Queen can lay eggs after 3 days of the mating day.
-She lays over 3000 eggs per day.
-The queen can live for at least 3 years.
+She lays more than 3000 eggs per day.
+The Queen can live for at least 3 years.

-The Drone is the male bee that is developed from unfertilised eggs.
-Its role is to mate the queen and dies soon afterwards.
-When food gets scarce in the hive, most of the drones are expelled from the hive and they eventually die.
-The drone can not sting and it has a maximum life span of 2 months.
+The Drone: The drone is the male bee that is developed from unfertilised eggs.
+His role is to mate with the queen and once this task is complete, he dies.
+When food becomes scarce in the hive, most of the drones are expelled and will eventually die.
+The drone cannot sting and has a maximum life span of 2 months.

-The workers A female bee is smallest in the hive.
-It is responsible for security, feeding the queen, building cells, cleaning the hive, decision maker, scouts forages, changes nectar into honey, house keeping, covering and warming the brood, produces wax, entrance guards and nursing the queen.
+The Workers: The female bee is the smallest in the hive.
+She is responsible for security, building cells, cleaning the hive, making decisions, scouting, foraging, changing nectar into honey, house-keeping, covering and warming the brood, producing wax, guarding the entrance and nursing the queen.
 The workers sting and defend the colony.
-Once a water stings it dies.
-They communicate with the rest of the hive through pheromones (chemical signals produced by the queen and workers) as they dance and vibrate.
+Once a worker stings, she dies.
+Workers communicate with the rest of the hive through pheromones (chemical scent signals produced by the queen and workers) as they dance and vibrate.

-Brood this contains the eggs, larvae and the pupae.
-The brood are protected by the workers and a constant temperature of about 35 degrees Celsius is maintained.
-When it is cold, the bees cluster together and burn up more energy through consuming more honey to generate heat.
+Brood: This is made up of the eggs, larvae and the pupae.
+The brood are protected by the workers and are held at a constant temperature of about 35 degrees Celsius.
+When it is cold, the bees eat more honey and cluster together, so that they can generate more heat.

-If it is too warm, the swam of bees disperses and a lot of water is collected for both drinking and cooling purposes.
+If it is too warm, the colony disperses and a lot of water is collected for both drinking and cooling purposes.

-2.3 What do you need to work with bees?
+What equipment do you need to work with bees?

-A Smoker is tool for smoking the bees so that they do not start a mass attack.
-Bees are smoked so that they sense that a bush fire is coming and then rush to honey cells, filling their stomach with honey, ready for an emergency absconding.
+A Smoker is a tool for smoking the bees so that they do not start a mass attack.
+Bees are smoked so that they sense that a bush fire is coming and then rush to the honey cells, filling their stomach with honey, ready for an emergency escape.
 These bees will not be keen to fly and attack.

-3. Aquaculture
+Aquaculture